Prag8855/aab/content/guides/address-change.md

 ## Forward your mail

 Deutsche Post has a [mail forwarding service](https://shop.deutschepost.de/nachsendeservice-beauftragen).
 If you get mail at your old address, they will send it to your new address.
 It costs less than 30€ per year.
 It only works for Deutsche Post and DHL mail.
 It does not work for other delivery services.

+Deregistration.de has also has a [mail forwarding service](/out/deregistrationde-mail).
+It's cheaper.

 [^0]: [umzugsportal.de](https://www.umzugsportal.de/umzugstipps/finanzamt-umzug/)
 [^1]: [umziehen.de](https://umziehen.de/an-ab-ummelden/finanzamt-ummelden-166)